neliooliveira/Smoothieware-CHMT/README.md

 Precompiled firmware is available in the STM32F407xG folder.
 To flash the mainboard, a full chip erase is required.
 While flashing, the vacuum pump and the blower will run at 100% making some noise.
 This does not harm for the time the flashing takes.
 This firmware supports M115, which is used by OpenPnP for detection.
 Based this this, Issues & Solutions supports mostly automatic configuration.
 A sample machine.xml is available in this repository.
 It may serve as a quick start, however using Issues & Solutions on a fresh installation (no machine.xml in ~/.openpnp2) is recommended.

+### !!
+Attention !!
+This version has not yet been tested on CHM-T48VB (with RS422).
+If you have any test results, please report.
+The last known good commit is [[https://github.com/janm012012/Smoothieware-CHMT/commit/f306fb6256647447e799c124dffefa7ebee5d7d8|f306fb]].

 ## New features:
+* rts_cts_handshake can now have different values: 0: default serial configuration without RTS/CTS, 1: UART2 only with vespamans RTS/CTS configuration detailed below, 2: USART2 only for CHMT-36VA with RTS on TX of second serial connector
 * Serial bitrate up to 4Mbit with or without RTS/CTS (with DMA)
 * Removed machine coordination of actuators in FW, letting OpenPnP deal with them as it should be.
 Original code always waited for machine to be still before enabling e.g. down led.
 * Improved vacuum sensing.
 With all the speed-up, the vacuum sensing gave away that it dit not actually update the value very often (only every 50ms), rendering it useless.
 Now it is updated every millisecond.